 The Lord is giving Christians in Nebraska a tremendous opportunity right now to share the Good News of Jesus with those who don’t know Him.
 God has brought the mission field to Nebraska and instructed us to let our light shine among them.

-Campus ministry can help keep students connected to the Body of Christ through regular worship opportunities, Bible studies, relationships with mature Christians, and fellowship in a Christian atmosphere.
+Campus and young adult ministry can help keep young adults connected to the Body of Christ through regular worship opportunities, Bible studies, relationships with mature Christians, and fellowship in a Christian atmosphere.
 Campus ministries give students a place to connect with ministry leaders and other Lutherans while growing in their personal relationship with Christ during their time away at college.
+It also provides a way for young adults, regardless of their educational or vocational status, to connect with each other and grow in their faith.

 Multiethnic ministry partnerships across Nebraska provide for human care needs and share the Gospel of Jesus Christ with immigrants and refugees from many different ethnic backgrounds, including African (especially Ethiopian and Sudanese), Middle Eastern, Asian, and Hispanic.